SAML SSO with Azure AD

 4. Multiple notification email addresses can also be added

-5. Once all the fields have been configured, click on the Test option and Sign-in to Document360 using the credentials the user has added to the registered application
+5. Once all the fields have been configured, click on the Test option and Log to Document360 using the credentials the user has added to the registered application

 Selecting existing SSO configuration